icedtrees/drawn-together/README.md

 1. Clone repository
    1. `git clone https://github.com/icedtrees/drawn-together`
 2. `nvm use`
+3. `nvm install`
-3. `npm install` (optional - this will be done in the Docker container)
+4. `npm install` (optional - this will be done in the Docker container)

 # Running locally

 Using docker-compose for development:

 1. Run `docker compose up --build -d`
    1. This will start a docker container for mongodb and one for your webserver, and install every dependency you need
    2. This will run the backend in development mode with hot reload on both frontend and backend
 2. Access at http://localhost:8443/